 The Northern Loire Valley

-- On the 15th day, you will move to the Northern Loire and treat yourself with 2 nights in a charming and romantic Renaissance castle in the heart of the Loire Valley.
-The perfect place to be introduced to the Castle Country enjoying the warm welcome of the owners themselves.
+- On the 15th day, you will move to the Northern Loire Valley and treat yourself with 2 nights in a charming and romantic Renaissance castle in the heart of the Loire Valley.
+The perfect place to be introduced to the "castle country" while enjoying the warm welcome of the owners themselves.

-- From Amboise you will explore the Loire most famous sites: Chambord or Chenonceau, Chaumont gardens and if you want to do some shopping, you may enjoy Tours.
+- From Amboise, you will explore the Loire Valley's most famous sites: Chambord or Chenonceau, Chaumont gardens and if you want to do some shopping, you may enjoy Tours.

-- One day, let the owner of a 12th century abbey, guide you in this amazing and totally off the beaten tracks historical site.
+- One day, let the owner of a 12th century royal abbey guide you in this amazing and totally off the beaten tracks historical site.

 Normandy – World War & Middle Ages

 - For 3 nights, taste the Norman quietness in a manor from the 11th century.
-Jump into the Middle-Ages enjoying all the modern amenities...and amazing breakfasts cooked by your lovely hostess.
+Jump into the Middle Ages while still enjoying all the modern amenities . . . and amazing breakfasts cooked by your lovely hostess.

-- Perfectly located between Bayeux and the WWII beaches, you will get a real feel for the Norman history there from William the Conqueror to the Second World War.
+- Perfectly located between Bayeux and the WWII beaches, you will get a real feel for the Norman history, from William the Conqueror to the Second World War.